 Although many organisations are starting to implement protocols for digital governance, or fair data practice review boards or committees to address the risks of emerging or disruptive digital technologies, such practice is not legally mandatory.
-However, when the LGPD enters into force, data processing agents will be obliged to adopt security measures to protect databases, and to implement a governance programme for privacy that establishes adequate policies and safeguards based on a process of systematic evaluation of the impacts and risks to privacy.
+However, with the LGPD in force, data processing agents are obliged to adopt security measures to protect databases, and to implement a governance programme for privacy that establishes adequate policies and safeguards based on a process of systematic evaluation of the impacts and risks to privacy.

-5.3 Significant Privacy and Data Protection Regulatory Enforcement or Litigation.
+5.3 Significant Privacy and Data Protection Regulatory Enforcement or Litigation